-Sony has become the biggest hitter in full frame mirrorless cameras.
-But you can also look to Olympus and Panasonic if you want a micro four thirds camera.
-And we can’t forget Fujifilm and its all-around mirrorless cameras.
+Sony has become the biggest name in full frame mirrorless cameras.
+But you can also look at Olympus and Panasonic if you want a Micro Four Thirds camera.
+And we can’t forget Fujifilm and its great all-around mirrorless cameras.

 Then you have your more niche brands like GoPro and Polaroid.
 They dominate those gaps in the market.
 And Hasselblad continues confidently as a high-end medium format manufacturer.